Daniel Stephens

 Biography

-Dr. Stephens spent four years as the technical group manager of the Radiation Detection and Nuclear Sciences group, where he was responsible for the management of more than 50 technical and administrative personnel; the safe and secure operation of 12,000 square feet of world-class laboratory capabilities; an active postdoctoral and student program; and research spanning basic nuclear and high-energy physics to sensitive nuclear security programs.
+Dr. Stephens’ leadership philosophy centers on fostering scientific excellence while delivering transformative mission impact.
+He spent four years as technical group manager of the Radiation Detection and Nuclear Sciences group, overseeing more than 60 technical staff; world-class laboratory operations both on-site and at facilities in Japan (KEK), Canada (SNOLAB), and South Dakota (SURF); an active postdoctoral and student program; and research spanning basic nuclear and high-energy physics to sensitive nuclear security programs.

-Previously, Dr. Stephens served the acting chief science and technology officer of the National Security Directorate, where he was responsible for the research and development investment strategy across the directorate.
-Dr. Stephens was also the chief scientist and manager of the project supporting deployments of radiation portal monitors at the nation’s borders for U.S. Customs and Border Protection within the Department of Homeland Security.
-Early in his career at PNNL, he served as a technical advisor during an off-site assignment to the National Nuclear Security Administration Office of Nonproliferation Research and Development for the Advanced Materials and Special Nuclear Material Movement Detection programs.
+As a trusted advisor, Dr. Stephens translates technical capabilities, emerging needs, and institutional investments into solutions that address national priorities.
+He served as the chief scientist and manager supporting deployments of radiation portal monitors at the nation’s borders for U.S. Customs and Border Protection within the Department of Homeland Security.
+This role required managing 700-plus interdisciplinary staff across science, engineering, procurement, construction, and deployment functions—representing one of the largest and most complex projects in PNNL history.
+He also served as a technical advisor during an off-site assignment to the National Nuclear Security Administration Office of Nonproliferation Research and Development for the Advanced Materials and Special Nuclear Material Movement Detection programs.
+In this role, he provided direct support to senior federal program managers and influenced interagency strategy development.

 Research Interest